Students with Disabilities

 - Fill out the Disability Accommodation Application.
 Having trouble with the Disability Accommodation Application?
 E-mail us at email@example.com

-- Bring the completed form, along with formal documentation (no older than 3 years) from a doctor on letterhead stating the specific disability, to Aaron Yenney, Assistant to the V.P. of Academic Affairs in the Academics Affairs Office.
+- Bring the completed form, along with formal documentation (no older than 3 years) from a doctor on letterhead stating the specific disability, to Tannise Collymore, Assistant to the V.P. of Academic Affairs in the Academics Affairs Office.

-- Attend a meeting with the director of Life Challenges, Gayle Samples, in order to discuss and determine appropriate accomodations.
+- Attend a meeting with the Director of the Academic Support Center, Luci Sanders, who supervises the Life Challenges program, in order to discuss and determine appropriate accommodations.

 Please note: If it is necessary for the student to be tested or assessed for a disability, it is the student’s responsibility to obtain this information from an outside source, such as a licensed psychologist or qualified educational therapist.